 You are here:

 The Annual Downtown Partnership Monument Lighting falls on the first Thursday of December every year.
-Now in its 45th year, The Monument Lighting features local entertainers, food, holiday activities, and a spectacular fireworks display.
+The Monument Lighting features local entertainers, food, holiday activities, and a spectacular fireworks display.

 A holiday village featuring food vendors, a beer garden for adults, and a special Kids Corner take place in the parks that surround the historic monument, the nation’s first honoring George Washington.